 Want to Get Involved?

 Your Alpha Delta Phi Society leadership experience doesn’t need to end at graduation — the Society is always looking for volunteers to help out with a wide variety of initiatives.
-Below is a list of initiatives and committees for which you can volunteer.
+Below are the initiatives and committees for which you can volunteer.

 To join a team, fill out this form and someone will contact you about how you can help out.